bitfocus/companion-module-agf-characterworks/companion/HELP.md

 # Characterworks Companion Module

-v 2.0.1<br>
-5/6/23<br>
-Eddie Wettach <ewettach@gmail.com>

 ## Change Log

-2.0.1 - Added ability to trigger multiple motions in one request<br>
+* 2.0.1 - Added ability to trigger multiple motions in one request
-2.0.0 - Added support for Companion version 3 <br>
+* 2.0.0 - Added support for Companion version 3
-1.0.2 - Added ability to trigger grid buttons<br>
+* 1.0.2 - Added ability to trigger grid buttons
-1.0.1 - Initial CW Support - trigger motions and set text functions
+* 1.0.1 - Initial CW Support - trigger motions and set text functions

 ## Requirements:

-1. Companion
+* Companion
-2. Characterworks 3.7 (it may work on other versions as well)
+* Characterworks 3.7 (it may work on other versions as well)

 ## How to:
 1. Add an instance of Characterworks to Companion.
 2. Configure the IP address of the server running Characterworks
 3. Configure the port number of the server running Characterworks (default is 5201)
 4. Configure a button with the action Trigger Characterworks or Set_text in Characterworks Motion
 5. Follow more specific steps below under "Actions" depending on what you selected in the above #4

 ## Actions: